shawnb-fanduel/userscript-SGWAssist/README.md

 ## Notes

-- Highlighted cells are not a neccisarily an issue, it is just to bring attention to that area.
+- Highlighted cells are not a necessarily an issue, it is just to bring attention to that area.